Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Materials and methods

 \subsection{Large Language Models}

-In this study, we evaluated nine LLMs (summarized in Table \ref{tab:generative_models_summary}), where six of them were released within the past year (since July 2022).
-The models vary i.a. in terms of training corpus, vocabulary size, number of parameters, layers and maximum input sequence length.
-Below, we articulate the essential properties of each target model.
+In this study, we evaluated eleven LLMs (summarised in Table A.2), where six of them were released since July 2022.
+The models differ in terms of training corpus, vocabulary size, number of parameters, layers and maximum input sequence length.

-There are two main high-level architectures associated with language models: BERT - Bidirectional Encoder Representations from Transformers (and its derivatives) and GPT - `Generative Pre-trained Transformer' (and its derivatives).
-Extensive research has been conducted on the former in the biomedical domain, demonstrating considerable success in numerous discriminative downstream tasks.
-In this paper, we evaluate generative transformer language models pre-trained on large scale general literature (GPT-2, GPT-3, GPT-neo, Bloom, ChatGPT, GPT-4) and specific for the biomedical domain (BioGPT and BioGPT-Large).

-GPT is a language generation model that utilizes the transformer decoder architecture for pre-training on large-scale text corpora.
-GPT is grounded in the next-token prediction task, in which the model learns to predict the next word token based on the preceding word tokens.

-GPT-2 adopts GPT-1's architecture with some differences, including the modified initialization, pre-normalization, and reversible tokenization.
-A different initialization, accounting for residual path accumulation, scales weights by 1/N, where N is the number of residual layers.
-Vocabulary expands to 50,257, context size increases to 1024 tokens, and batch size grows to 512.
-GPT-2 used a larger architecture and a more diverse corpus than GPT-1, including web pages, books, and scientific articles.
-GPT-3 uses the same model and architecture as GPT-2, with the exception of the use of alternating dense and sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer.
-Compared to previous generative models, GPT-3 has a magnitude order larger parameter space (175 billion parameters).

-GPT-Neo is an autoregressive transformer language model, which is based on the replication of the GPT-3 architecture.
-With 2.7 billion parameters, the model was trained on Pile \cite{gao2020pile, biderman2022datasheet}, a large-scale curated corpus.
-The architecture of Bloom (BigScience Large Open-science Open-access Multilingual Language Model \cite{workshop2023bloom}) is similar to GPT-3, being trained on 46 different languages and 13 programming languages.
-The largest Bloom contains 176B parameters, however due to hardware access limitations, we tested Bloom under the 560M and 3B parameter setting.

-BioGPT and BioGPT-large are domain-specific generative transformer language models pre-trained on large-scale biomedical literature \cite{luoBioGPTGenerativePretrained2022}, and are pre-trained on 15M PubMed items (each with both title and abstract) from scratch.
-We tested both versions: with 347M and 1.5B parameters (BioGPT-large).
-BioGPT uses the GPT-2 architecture as its backbone.
-However, instead of relying on the GPT-2 vocabulary, it has created an in-domain vocabulary through Byte-Pair Encoding (BPE) applied to the corpus, leading to a total of 42,384 word pieces.
-The model utilizes the GPT-2medium as its core network, featuring 24 layers, a hidden size of 1024, and 16 attention heads.
-This results in a total of 347 million parameters for the BioGPT model.

-Galactica is model targeting the parsing of scientific discourse, developing particular tokeneizers for common scientific text (e.g. equations, chemical formulae).
-It implements the following architectural modifications: GeLU activations \cite{hendrycks2020gaussian}, 2048-length context window, no biases \cite{chowdhery2022palm}, learned positional embeddings, and 50k-token Byte-Pair Encoding vocabulary \cite{sennrich2016neural} from a 2\% training data subset.
-It is available in sizes from 125M to 120B parameters.
-The largest version that we were able to run on was 1.3B.

-Both GPT-4 and ChatGPT builds upon the GPT-3.5 model which is then refined via the Reinforcement Learning with Human Feedback (RLHF) mechanism.
-Both corpora and human feedback alignment dataset are not reported.